 Finally, Patch leaves the hospital to open a clinic in the country.
 Imagine his surprise when that humorless young lady appears to help him set up.

 At one point, she goes outside to rest, so Patch follows and sits opposite her.
 He says, “I’ve got to ask.
 Everybody thinks I’m hysterical, but you.
 I’ve tried everything.
-What is it with you?
 Why don’t you ever think anything I say is funny?”

-After several seconds of silence, she says, “Men have liked me all my life…all my life…” And we realize by the way she says it, she was abused as a child.
+After several seconds, she says, “Men have liked me all my life…all my life…” And we realize by the way she says it, she was abused as a child.

 Suddenly, we understand what this girl is all about.
 She doesn’t trust men, and she doesn’t laugh, because life isn’t funny.

-The way she responded did not answer his question.
+She had not really answered his question.
 Her problem had nothing to do with him or his humor.

 It’s a great turnaround in the story.
 And an example of sidestep dialogue.